nitishyadav/address-book/README.md

      ```

   2. Running the image:
-    In the Dockerfile exposing the 5254 port so you can run the image(without attaching volumen) like:
+    In the Dockerfile exposing the 5254 port so you can run the image(without attaching volume) like:
      ```
      docker run -p 5254:5254 -d --name=address-app addressbook